huuuuusy/huuuuusy.github.io/docs/FORKING.md

 ## 7. Install and validate

-Use Ruby 3.1 when possible because it matches the CI workflow.
+Use Ruby 3.3 when possible because it matches the CI workflow and the secure dependency floors in `Gemfile`.

 ```bash
 bundle install